ta0kira/zeolite/tests/traces/README.md

 Note that there *will* be warnings about unreachable code.

 You can then examine `$ZEOLITE_PATH/tests/traces/.zeolite-cache/traced-lines` to see what trace contexts `zeolite` picked up during compilation.
+Every line that is commented with `TRACED` should have an entry in `traced-lines`.